- Include in your itinerary the Italy attractions that have gained worldwide popularity to make sure your trip is jam-packed with sightseeing.

 Italian festivals and celebrations are an extraordinary way to immerse yourself in a country’s culture, meet new people, and exercise the above proverb.

 There are countless local festivities to join in Italy, depending on the timing of your visit.
-February’s Carnevale di Venezia is the most lively celebration.
+February’s Carnevale di Venezia is the most lively celebration, and other weather in Italy in February will not be an obstacle.

 It’s best experienced in Venice, Viareggio, Ivrea, and Cento.